If you're interested in travel nursing and want clear steps on how to become a travel nurse, you're in the right place.

 • Earn your degree: RN Travel nurses can have a BSN or ADN.
 You can also travel nurse with your NP or APRN, your ADN or ASN or AAS, your LPN or LVN, or your CNA.

-• Pass your licensing exam, get your state licenses.
+• Pass your Nurse licensing exam, get your state licenses.

-• Gain 1-2 years specialty experience & certifications: 1 year at minimum, 2+ years is better
+• Gain 1-2 years nurse specialty experience & certifications: 1 year at minimum, 2+ years is better

 2. 📂 Get your Docs & Data Security organized

-• Prepare your Docs to apply: Licenses, Certifications, Updated resume, 2 references from past year (usually 1 from Charge RN)
+• Prepare your Required Docs to apply: Licenses, Certifications, Resume updated, 2+ References from past year (usually 1+ from RN Charge/Mgr)

 • Get your burner phone number and your private email BEFORE you contact travel nursing agencies to avoid spam.